How to Fix Control lock stuck on LG LSIS3018SS (Induction Range)

 How Much Does This Repair Cost?

-DIY repairs for a stuck control lock on the LG LSIS3018SS typically cost between $0–$50, covering any replacement parts like a control board or membrane switch.
-A professional service call usually runs $150–$300 once you factor in labor and parts.
-Tackling this repair yourself can save you $100 or more.
+DIY repairs for a stuck control lock on the LG LSIS3018SS typically range from $0 to $50, covering any replacement parts like a control board or membrane switch.
+On the other hand, a professional service call usually costs between $150 and $300, factoring in both labor and parts.
+Tackling this repair yourself can save you over a hundred dollars.

 Frequently Asked Questions